Xanterra HR Privacy Notice

 We may also process Personal Data whenever it is strictly necessary in connection with certain activity, such as:

-• To comply with Xanterra’s legal obligations – for example, processing immunization status and other health-related Personal Data in order to provide a safer working environment for our Personnel and our guests, sharing Personal Data with regulatory agencies in connection with tax and income reporting, and providing Personal Data in response to legal requests or for regulatory or law enforcement purposes.
+- To comply with Xanterra’s legal obligations – for example, processing immunization status and other health-related Personal Data in order to provide a safer working environment for our Personnel and our guests, sharing Personal Data with regulatory agencies in connection with tax and income reporting, and providing Personal Data in response to legal requests or for regulatory or law enforcement purposes.

-• To protect vital interests of individuals – for example, using Personal Data to contact individuals in an emergency, or to provide information in connection with health and safety incidents, or in order to ensure the health, safety and welfare of our Personnel and guests.
+- To protect vital interests of individuals – for example, using Personal Data to contact individuals in an emergency, to provide information in connection with health and safety incidents, or in order to ensure the health, safety and welfare of our Personnel and guests.

 We process Sensitive Personal information only when permitted by law.
 For example:

-• When in the public interest or required by law, e.g. in connection with legal and regulatory reporting requirements relating to taxation, public health, etc., including as needed to ensure all Personnel and guests (in some locations) have received COVID-19 vaccinations or have passed other applicable health screening measures.
+- When in the public interest or required by law, e.g. in connection with legal and regulatory reporting requirements relating to taxation, public health, etc., including as needed to ensure all Personnel and guests (in some locations) have received COVID-19 vaccinations or have passed other applicable health screening measures.